-Issues of digital stewardship and programmatic assessment guide my administrative experiences, all centering around the theme of participatory design.
-I am interested in working with stakeholders to reveal how systems function and improve them.
+I am interested in working with stakeholders to reveal how systems function and to improve them.
 As I note below, this has meant reaching out to decision makers in order to ensure that projects can maintain a steady trajectory toward completion.
 While the projects below highlight the amount of collaborative work that is necessary to implement such work, there is also an important level of independent follow-through that is necessary to carry out administrative undertakings.
 The final products that arise from these projects each result from the combination of the collaborative engagement of many individuals and institutional entities as well as my own motivation to leave behind better structures that communicate information and teach our students.

 Animal Sciences/WAC Assessment

-For the previous 10 years, the Animal Sciences department has embedded a WAC component into its Genetic Breeding course in which students apply course material into the production of workplace and academic genres such as memos, letters, and reports.
-Over the various years of this collaboration, WAC coordinators (mostly students in the rhetoric and composition program) have changed the WAC curricula while maintaining the same rigor and objectives of this partnership.
+In many ways the collaborative bridge building across the University of St. Thomas that I have undertaken is a continuation of the administrative work that I began at Purdue University, while earning my doctorate–particularly in regards to my assessment work with the Animal Sciences department on campus.
+For a decade, the Animal Sciences department had embedded a WAC component into its Genetic Breeding course in which students apply course material into the production of workplace and academic genres such as memos, letters, and reports.
+Over the various years of this collaboration, WAC coordinators (mostly students in the rhetoric and composition program) had changed the WAC curricula while maintaining the same rigor and objectives of this partnership.
 Given these changes, I undertook an assessment project to answer research questions about the WAC assignments and lectures such as

 - do the genres that we teach to Animal Sciences students match up with the genres that they will be asked to compose in their future positions and